 Positive signs in the Israeli housing market: slight increase in prices and record number of transactions in June

-While the Israeli economy attempts to recover from the negative effects of Covid-19, the residential market shows positive signs, including an increase in demand for apartments, as well as a slight rise in the price of apartments.
+While the economy attempts to recover from the negative effects of Covid-19, the Israeli housing market shows positive signs, including an increase in demand for apartments, as well as a slight rise in the price of apartments.

 Geographically, the main price increase was concentrated in the Central District, which extends from Netanya in the north, to Rehovot in the south, and includes some of Israel’s largest cities such as Rishon LeZion, Petach Tikva and Netanya.
 This area saw a 1.5% increase in prices.
 In the Tel Aviv district, which includes Tel Aviv and its adjacent cities, an average increase of 0.5% occurred.
 In contrast, the Jerusalem district has seen a slight decline of 0.
 3% in prices, and the Northern District has also experienced a decline of 0.4%.

 In a survey of prices of new apartments in the Israeli housing market, it was found that prices decreased by 2% during May-June 2020 compared to prices of April-May.
 However, it is important to note that about 40% of all transactions in the new apartment sector were part of the government’s “Mechir le’Mishtaken” program, subsidized housing for first-time purchasers, so it is complicated to assess accurate change in the market.
 During the past 12 months, an average decline of 2.9% has been noted in the prices of new apartments.